ranhya/ranhya.github.io/content/posts/elden-ring.md

 I think it has every aspect I loved about the other souls games I played but boosted by like 10 times.
 I think, these games are at heart, Metroidvanias and Elden Ring feels most like one.
 The open world and literally do anything whenever you want nature of the game make this game feel way more like a Metroidvania than the others.
 I’m glad to have [platinumed](https://youtu.be/QKbSvsgJGgc?feature=shared) it.

-There’s so much to do and see that you could do many playthroughs without even seeing certain areas that other players ended up seeing at the very beginning or other stuff like that.
+There’s so much to do and see that you could do many playthroughs without even seeing certain areas that other players ended up seeing at the beginning or other stuff like that.
 That gives the game a lot of replay-ability along with the amount of build variety you can have, you can just play the game for thousands of hours casually and still not get bored.

-There are like over 130 bosses in the base game which is insane—and most of them are good bosses too, very fun fights.
+There are like over 130 bosses in the base game which is insane—and most of them are good bosses too, fun fights.

 ## The Open World
-The Elden Ring open world is absolutely massive, I don’t believe the 79 square kilometer estimate is very accurate but it works see: [this video](https://youtu.be/XWQtJiQ1Sm4).
+The Elden Ring open world is absolutely massive, I don’t believe the 79 square kilometer estimate is accurate but it works see: [this video](https://youtu.be/XWQtJiQ1Sm4).
 But compared to other games the map is absolutely massive and the amount of stuff there is to do in the open world is insane.
 There’s still so many areas in the open world that I haven’t seen probably which is crazy.

 The main way you traverse this massive open world is obviously, with your trusty steed, Torrent.
 Torrent moves way faster than your character does but to be honest he does feel a bit slow at times, the travel time between graces and certain close areas feels kind of annoying.